Richard Neapolitan

 Richard Eugene Neapolitan was an American scientist.
 Neapolitan is most well-known for his role in establishing the use of probability theory in artificial intelligence and in the development of the field Bayesian networks.

 Biography

 Neapolitan grew up in the 1950s and 1960s in Westchester, Illinois, which is a western suburb of Chicago.
 He received a Ph.D. in mathematics from the Illinois Institute of Technology.
 Neapolitan notes that he was unable to obtain an academic position after obtaining his Ph.D., owing to a glut of mathematicians and a recession in the 1970s, and so he worked as a model and in various computer science related positions.
 The latter experience enabled him to obtain a faculty position in the Computer Science Department of Northeastern Illinois University (NEIU) in 1980.
 He served the majority of his academic career at NEIU, including becoming Chair of Computer Science in 2002.

+He died on January 29, 2020, due to cancer.